hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-nativescript-cli-on-mac-os-x.md

 ![](/assets/Screen Shot 2016-12-26 at 22.22.21.png)

 Click on thenativescriptlink.
-You will land on the[NativeScript Command-Line Interface GitHub page](https://github.com/NativeScript/nativescript-cli#readme).
+You will land on the [NativeScript Command-Line Interface GitHub page](https://github.com/NativeScript/nativescript-cli#readme).

 Take time to read all detailed information supplied in this page.

-Open the Terminal App and type:
+Open the Terminal app and type:

 ```
 npm install nativescript -g